-You can add named range to an existing formula.
+You can add a named range to an existing formula.
 First, you need to give a name to your cell or range of cells that are involved in the function.
 Next, select the specific cell which contains the formula.
 Then you can see a small down arrow next to the “Define Name” option in the Defined Names group of the FORMULAStab.
 Click on that arrow and, select the “Apply Names..” option.
 It will open up the Apply Names dialog box, then select the names relevant to the function and click OK.
 Then Excel will apply those names to relevant sections of the function.

 14. Save unfinished formulas

 By default, Excel does not allow you to leave the cell if has not completed the formula.
 It will give an error if you hit enter if you have not finished writing the formula.
 To avoid this error message, you can remove the equals sign from the beginning of the function and hit enter.

 Alternatively, you can put an apostrophe ( ‘ ) at the beginning of the function.
-This way, you can save anything as it is is in the Excel.
+This way, you can save anything as it is in Excel.

 15. Use F4 to switch between absolute and relative reference

 The relative reference and absolute reference behave differently when you copy a cell containing a function to another cell.
 By default, Excel cell reference is relative.

 The referred cells (the formula) are changed as you copy it from one cell to another in relative reference.
-In absolute reference, the referred cells (the formula) does not change when you copy it to one cell to another.
+In absolute reference, the referred cells (the formula) do not change when you copy it from one cell to another.